Emergent social conventions and collective bias in LLM populations: Introduction

-In summary, our results suggest that a collective bias emerges from repeated interactions among agents who, when tested in isolation (i.e., in interaction 1), appear to be unbiased in their decision making.
-This collective preference breaks the initial symmetry among the different alternatives that could become the social convention, favouring some over others (or, in the case of $W=2$, one over the other).
-It is important to emphasise that this dynamically emerging bias is not required for the spontaneous emergence of a convention.
+In summary, our results suggest that a collective bias may also emerge also from repeated interactions among agents who, when tested in isolation (i.e., in interaction 1), appear to be unbiased in their decision making.
+It is important to emphasize that this dynamically emerging bias is not required for the spontaneous emergence of a convention.
 The collective and individual biases of these agents drive the consensus towards \textit{particular} conventions.
 For reference, the theoretical model produces conventions without any individual bias, but accommodates it at the individual level to explain the dominance of specific conventions over competing alternatives \cite{baronchelli2006sharp,baronchelli2018emergence} (see Fig.~\ref{fig: theoretical production}).
 In LLMs, on the contrary, we observe that bias emerges when agents develop diverse memory states, which form through a collective process of agent-to-agent communication.
+Our results are robust with respect to variations in the prompt and convention labels and hold also in non-fine-tuned LLMs (see Supplementary Text).

-\subsection{Tipping Points and Critical Mass}
+\subsubsection{\textit{Tipping Points and Critical Mass}}

-Social conventions are steady states of the system: once a convention spontaneously emerges, the population adheres to it indefinitely (see Fig.~\ref{fig: stability robustness}).
+Social conventions are steady states of the system: once a global convention spontaneously emerges, the population adheres to it indefinitely (see Fig.~\ref{fig: stability robustness}).
 A natural question concerns the stability of such steady states: how resistant is a convention to deliberate efforts to overturn it?
 To address this question, we investigate whether a committed minority can `flip' an equilibrium consensus on a convention.
-We consider the scenario in which a population has long converged on a convention and every agent has solely observed that convention in the past $M$ interactions (which were, therefore, all successful).
+We consider the scenario in which a population has long converged on a convention and every agent has solely observed that convention in the past $H$ interactions (which were, therefore, all successful).
 We then introduce a `committed minority' of agents producing an alternative convention \cite{xie2011social, centola2018experimental}.
 These committed agents follow a fixed strategy and use the alternative convention at all times.
 We test populations using the same two-name ($W=2$) conditions as in our convergence experiments.
 We simulate a consensus on each name per combination and introduce its complementary name as an adversary.